josleecshl/cyverse_workshop_tutorias/cyverse_account_creation.md

 > **Note:** During the transition from iPlant Collaborative to CyVerse, you will see platforms independently being updated with new logos and color schemes.
 No actions are required on your part; these changes will not alter system functionalities.

-## Sign up for a CyVerse Account
+## Sign up from user portal

-1. Visit the user portal at: http://user.iplantcollaborative.org/
+1. Visit the user portal at: [http://user.iplantcollaborative.org/](http://user.iplantcollaborative.org/)
 2. Register for a CyVerse account
 3. Check your email for an account confirmation link and follow the confirmation instructions.